I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Day Five

 5:45 a.m. — Work.
 All the meetings.
 Thursday is the meeting day.
 I debate with a friend what’s the earliest call we’ve had and 4:30 a.m. still wins.
-I pack lunch for M and his coffee and he leaves.
-I end up cleaning up cat puke as the cat decides to drink milk from M.’s cereal and vomit it up on camera in a meeting.
+I pack lunch and coffee for M. and he leaves.
+I end up cleaning up cat puke as the cat decides to drink milk from M.’s cereal bowl and vomit it up on camera in a meeting.

 AdvertisementADVERTISEMENT